Your sales landing page (aka sales page) can be found in the Playbook creator app under your profile — share this link anywhere and everywhere!

 Any insights you offer, like nutrition or meditation guides

-A $1 joining offer, or $0.27/day with an annual subscription
+A free trial offer, or $0.27/day with an annual subscription

 To really sell your value and price, we recommend creating an Instagram Story Highlight called “My App” where you can collect and share all posts related to your app.
 Use these Canva templates to create your own Instagram Story and Feed images.

 Here’s an example:

 Work smarter, not harder!
 Let your fans and followers do the heavy lifting by marketing you to their communities.
 To leverage user-generated content and sell the success of your community:

 Put up polls on Instagram Live asking users for feedback on what they want to see in your app